Co-teaching is an increasingly popular special

 disabilities, language, or preparation for school"

-(Ann Turnbull, Rud Turnbull, & Michael Wehmeyer, in
+(Ann Turnbull, Rud Turnbull, & Michael Wehmeyer,

 Exceptional Lives: Special Education in Today's